Background

 Chronic limb-threatening ischemia (CLTI) represents the most severe manifestation of 10peripheral artery disease, characterized by rest pain, tissue loss, or gangrene lasting more than 2 weeks.
 Contemporary classification systems provide a structured framework for decision-making:

-- WIfI staging (Wound, Ischemia, foot Infection) stratifies limb-threat severity and guides revascularization decisions.
+- Wound, Ischemia, and foot Infection (WIfI) staging (Wound, Ischemia, foot Infection) stratifies limb-threat severity and guides revascularization decisions.

 - GLASS classification (Global Limb Anatomic Staging System) categorizes anatomic complexity of arterial disease.